AGH-Code-Industry/monstrous-tide/MOT Docs/Docs/Stats/Stat Manager.md

+---
+extends: Node
+---

 # Description
 Component responsible for handling player and enemies stats updates using signals.
 Loaded automatically to each scene.

 ## How to use
 1. Create new signal
-2. Add the method to call from other scrips that emits given signal
+2. Add the method to call from other scripts that emits given signal
 3. In script that uses stats subscribe to specified signal, eg. `StatManager.update_player_stats_misc.connect(on_pickupradius_update)`
 4. Call the method from script to trigger signal, eg. `StatManager.emit_player_stats_misc_update([stat_to_add], 5)` here we will add array which consists of only one stat, for 5 seconds (time is an optional parameter, not using it will result in stat being pernament)